Apophatic theology: Judaism

+Apophatic theology is clearly attested in Judaism as early as Josephus.
+He states that among the Jews, "all profess the same doctrine about God", which is that he is "One, uncreated and immutable to all eternity; in beauty surpassing all mortal thought, made known to us by His power, although the nature of His real being passes knowledge."
+And also that "By His works and bounties He is plainly seen, indeed more manifest than ought else; but His form and magnitude surpass our powers of description."

 Maimonides (1135/1138–1204) was "the most influential medieval Jewish exponent of the via negativa."
 Maimonides – along with Samuel ibn Tibbon – draws on Bahya ibn Paquda, who shows that our inability to describe God is related to the fact of his absolute unity.
 God, as the entity which is "truly One" (האחד האמת), must be free of properties and is thus unlike anything else and indescribable.
 In The Guide for the Perplexed, Maimonides states:

 God's existence is absolute and it includes no composition and we comprehend only the fact that He exists, not His essence.
 Consequently it is a false assumption to hold that He has any positive attribute [...] still less has He accidents (מקרה), which could be described by an attribute.
 Hence it is clear that He has no positive attribute however, the negative attributes are necessary to direct the mind to the truths which we must believe [...]
-When we say of this being, that it exists, we mean that its non-existence is impossible; it is living — it is not dead; [...] it is the first — its existence is not due to any cause; it has power, wisdom, and will — it is not feeble or ignorant; He is One — there are not more Gods than one [...]
-Every attribute predicated of God denotes either the quality of an action, or, when the attribute is intended to convey some idea of the Divine Being itself — and not of His actions — the negation of the opposite.
+When we say of this being, that it exists, we mean that its non-existence is impossible; it is living – it is not dead; [...] it is the first – its existence is not due to any cause; it has power, wisdom, and will — it is not feeble or ignorant; He is One – there are not more Gods than one [...]
+Every attribute predicated of God denotes either the quality of an action, or, when the attribute is intended to convey some idea of the Divine Being itself – and not of His actions — the negation of the opposite.